upaternostro/puppet-mailman/README.markdown

 ## Module Description
 The Mailman module is used to setup the Mailman mailing list manager on servers running either RedHat or Debian-based distributions of Linux.
-Only single-domain configurations are supported at this time.

 Customizing this module to work with your environment is quick and easy.
 This module includes simple helper classes to configure Apache and Postfix, but you